 Scholarship Resources Related to Chronic Illness and Disability

 - The Elaine Chapin Fund - Elaine Chapin Memorial Scholarship Fund provides funds to support post-secondary education of students impacted by multiple sclerosis, either directly or as a family member.
+This scholarship is only available to residents in the St. Louis, Missouri area.

 - www.infucarerx.com/scholarships/ - Provides annual scholarship program that offers three different monetary awards with varying diagnoses and eligibility requirements.
 Multiple Sclerosis is a covered condition.